Organization of World Heritage Cities

 The Organization of World Heritage Cities (OWHC) is an international non-profit, non-governmental organization of 250 cities in which sites of the UNESCO World Heritage list are located.
 It was founded in 1993 in Fez, Morocco, during the second International Symposium of World Heritage Cities.
-The headquarters of the OWHC are located in Quebec City, Quebec, Canada.
+The headquarters of the OWHC are located in Quebec City, Canada.
 Altogether the 250 member cities of the OWHC have a population of more than 130 million.

 History

 During the first International Symposium of World Heritage Cities in Québec City in 1991, the participating 41 cities adopted the Québec City Declaration.
 This declaration states the desire to build a network of World Heritage Cities.

 At the second International Symposium of World Heritage Cities in Fez, Morocco, the OWHC was founded in 1993.
 56 participating cities decided on the mission, goals and powers of the organisation.
 At the Founding General Assembly, the member cities elected the first Board of Directors and Secretary General.

 Since the first General Assembly, the member cities have been meeting every two years.
 Listed below are the years, locations and topics of the previous General Assemblies.